biojava/biojava.github.io/wiki/BOSC2008_Abstract.md

 framework with modules for performing many common bioinformatics tasks.

-As a free and open-source project, BioJava is developed by volunteers coordinated by the Open Bioinformatics Foundation (OBF) and is one of several Bio\* toolkits (Mangalam, 2002).
+As a free and open-source project, BioJava is developed by volunteers coordinated by the Open Bioinformatics Foundation (O|B|F,
+<http://open-bio.org/>) and is one of several Bio\* toolkits (Mangalam,
+2002).
 Over the past eight years, the BioJava has brought together nearly fifty different code contributors, hundreds of mailing list subscribers, and several wiki contributors.
 All code and related documentation is distributed under version 2.1 of the GNU Lesser General Public License (LGPL) license (Free Software Foundation, Inc., 1999).
 All wiki documentation is made available online under version 1.2 of the GNU Free Documentation License (Free Software Foundation, Inc., 2000).

 BioJava has been used in a number of real-world applications, including Bioclipse (Spjuth et al., 2007), BioWeka (Gewehr et al., 2007),